AGRINFO AGRINFO logo

 Disclaimer: Under no circumstances shall COLEAD be liable for any loss, damage, liability or expense incurred or suffered that is claimed to have resulted from the use of information available on this website or any link to external sites.
 The use of the website is at the user’s sole risk and responsibility.
 This information platform was created and maintained with the financial support of the European Union.
 Its contents do not, however, reflect the views of the European Union.

-EU–São Tomé e Príncipe Fisheries Agreement: new Protocol
+EU–São Tomé and Príncipe Fisheries Agreement: Allocation of fishing opportunities

-Recommendation for the opening of negotiations on a new Implementing Protocol to the Fisheries Partnership Agreement with the Democratic Republic of São Tomé and Príncipe
+Council Regulation (EU) 2025/2257 on the allocation of fishing opportunities under the Protocol on the implementation of the Fisheries Partnership Agreement between the Democratic Republic of São Tomé and Príncipe and the European Community (2025–2029)

 What is changing and why?